rroemhild/flask-ldapconn/README.rst

 Flask-LDAPConn is a Flask extension providing `ldap3 <https://github.com/cannatag/ldap3>`_ (an LDAP V3 pure Python client) connection for accessing LDAP servers.

-To abstract access to LDAP data this extension also provides a simple model class, currently with read-only access, based on the `ldap3.abstract <http://ldap3.readthedocs.org/en/latest/abstraction.html>`_ package.
+To abstract access to LDAP data this extension also provides a simple ORM model class, currently with read-only access.

 Installation